project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 ### How do I find the names for all the state and events available on my device?

 The naming of all these elements is 100% in sync with the specification with the main difference that we use camel case.
-Change events for attributes always have "$Change" after the element name.
+Change events for attributes always have "$Changed" after the element name.

 The three ways to access the data are the following:

 * Use `endpoint.state.onOff.onOff` to read the OnOff attribute of the OnOff cluster of your endpoint
 * Use `await endpoint.set({ onOff: { onOff: true } })` to set the OnOff attribute of the OnOff cluster of your endpoint
-* Use `endpoint.events.onOff.onOff$Change.on(value => { ... })` to setup a change handler for the OnOff attribute of the OnOff cluster
+* Use `endpoint.events.onOff.onOff$Changed.on(value => { ... })` to setup a change handler for the OnOff attribute of the OnOff cluster
 * Use `await server.set({ basicInformation: { reachable: false } })` to set the reachable event on the "Basic Information" cluster on the Root Endpoint of the server.
 This also automatically fires the "ReachableChanged" event
 * To fire events use `server.act(agent => agent.basicInformation.reachableChanged?.emit({ ... }, agent.context));`.
 This manually fires the "Reachable Changed" event which normally (see above) should not be needed, so serves as an example here.